Digitization in healthcare at a glance

 - Hospital Future Act (KHZG, 2020)

-The E-Health Act provided the initial foundations for the development of the telematics infrastructure and the introduction of medical applications.
-The Digital Healthcare Act established, for example, that health apps (digital health applications or DiGA) can be paid for by health insurance providers and prescribed by doctors and psychotherapists.
+The E-Health Act provided the initial foundations for the development of the telematics infrastructure and the introduction of digital medical applications.
+The Digital Healthcare Act makes it possible, for example, for health apps (digital health applications or DiGA) to be paid for by health insurance providers and prescribed by doctors and psychotherapists.

 The Patient Data Protection Act enables the use of digital services such as the electronic patient record or the e-prescription.
-The Hospital Future Act promotes investment in the digital future of hospitals to further expand modern emergency capacities and improve digitization and IT security.
-The Digital Care Modernization Act provides a basis for creating new digital healthcare applications, expanding telemedicine and promoting modern networking in the healthcare sector.
+The Hospital Future Act promoted investment in the digital future of hospitals to further expand modern emergency capacities and improve digitization and IT security.
+The Digital Care Modernization Act enabled the creation of new digital healthcare applications.
+The field of telemedicine has also been developed and modern networking in the healthcare sector has been promoted.

 The electronic medical data card (eGK) has been used by patients as proof of insurance for doctor and dentist visits since 2015.
-In addition to master data such as the name and address of the insured person, emergency data or an electronic medication treatment plan can be saved to the card.
-The medication treatment plan helps prevent unwanted interactions between different types of medication.
+In addition to master data such as the name and address of the insured person, emergency data can be saved to the card.

 The introduction of the electronic patient record (ePA) marks another important step in the digitization of healthcare.
-Since 2021, those covered by statutory health insurance can request an ePA and an accompanying app from their health insurance provider.
-If given consent by the insured person, doctors can view important results, for example from previous visits to specialists or hospital stays.
+In January 2025, everyone covered by statutory health insurance will receive an ePA for all from their health insurance provider.
+Anyone who does not wish to use the ePA for all can opt out at any time by contacting their health insurance provider.
+The ePA enables doctors to easily view important results, for example from previous visits to specialists or hospital stays.

-This helps ensure patients receive better and more efficient treatment, for example by reducing the number of duplicate examinations.
-With the electronic patient record, patients can view their own medical documents and use their app at any time.
+This should enable patients to receive better and more efficient care, for example by reducing the number of duplicate examinations.
+With the electronic patient record, patients can also view their own medical documents in the ePA app at any time.

 Telemedicine: remote healthcare